top of page

 The debate around whether payroll should sit within the Human Resources or Finance department continue amongst leaders around the world today.
 Ultimately, the success of payroll management relies on its collaboration with various departments.
 While the department that payroll belongs to remain debatable, it is in fact intricately linked to other teams including finance, accounting and legal.
 For instance, payroll is considered a company expense and any calculation mistakes may pose a significant impact on the organisation’s balance sheets.
 Likewise, finance and accounting teams are responsible for monitoring the organisation’s cash flow and ensuring sufficient funds in the organisation’s accounts during payday.

-With these pillars on mind, a thorough understanding of the foundation upon which payroll success stands on can help your organisation to build an integrated and standardized payroll management in the long run.
-By taking the proactive approach to train payroll staff as well as be fluid to changes to drive effective payroll strategies, this will help your organisation to continue delivering timely, accurate, and compliant payroll regardless of change.
+With these pillars on mind, a thorough understanding of the foundation upon which payroll success stands on can help your organization to build an integrated and standardized payroll management in the long run.
+By taking the proactive approach to train payroll staff as well as be fluid to changes to drive effective payroll strategies, this will help your organization to continue delivering timely, accurate, and compliant payroll regardless of change.

-13 views0 comments
+14 views0 comments

 bottom of page